UKPLab/clpsych2025-questmf/Text+Audio+Video/Readme.md

      - ```-a_ckpt```: Path for audio model checkpoint file in _Total_ framework.
      - ```-v_ckpt```: Path for video model checkpoint file in _Total_ framework.
      - ```-tav_ckpt```: Path for text+audio+video model checkpoint file in _Total_ framework.
-     - ```-m_files```: Some of the data files are incomplete.
+     - ```-m_files```: Some of the data files are missing/incomplete for a certain modality.
 This argument takes a list of such file numbers as input and ignores them.
 <br>

 For running this script: